One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 Manchester, England weather can be finicky.
 Rain can ruin a trip, but only if you are unprepared.
 It’s best to pack a light rain jacket and a travel umbrella to ensure you stay dry while sightseeing.

-Additionally, in the warm summer months, it is wise to wear sunscreen or a wide-brimmed travel hat to avoid getting sunburnt.
+Additionally, in the summer months, it is wise to wear sunscreen or a wide-brimmed travel hat to avoid getting sunburnt.

 Travel Camera